-Between 1904 and 1908, about 80% of the Herero and 50% of the Nama were exterminated: a crime in African colonial history considered as the first genocide of the 20th century.
+Between 1904 and 1908, about 80% of the Herero and 50% of the Nama were exterminated: a crime in African colonial history considered to be the first genocide of the 20th century.

-In 1904, as a reaction to the rules imposed by the German colonial administration and the abuses and mistreatments of the settlers, a revolt broke out in South-West African Germany, today Namibia.
-The forces of the Second Reich repress it with brutality and defeat the Herero.
+In 1904, in reaction to the rules imposed by the German colonial administration and the abuses and mistreatment of the settlers, a revolt broke out in South-West Germany, now Namibia.
+The forces of the Second Reich brutally repressed her and defeated the Herero.

-In the concentration camps opened in 1905, such as those of Windhoek, Swakopmund and Shark Island, the prisoners Nama and Herero are eliminated by work and succumb to disease, maltreatment and malnutrition.
-Skulls of victims are then sent to Germany for racial scientific research.
+In the concentration camps opened in 1905, such as those at Windhoek, Swakopmund and Shark Island, prisoners Nama and Herero were eliminated by labor and succumbed to disease, mistreatment and malnutrition.
+Skulls of victims were then sent to Germany for scientific racial research.

 Free entry